slack-ruby/slack-ruby-bot-server/README.md

 end
 ```

+#### Ping Worker

+Each `SlackRubyBotServer::Server` instance will start a ping worker that will periodically check the online status of the bot and will forcefully close the connection if the bot goes offline, causing an automatic reconnect.

 ### Access Tokens

 By default the implementation of [Team](lib/slack-ruby-bot-server/models/team) stores a `bot_access_token` that grants a certain amount of privileges to the bot user as described in [Slack OAuth Docs](https://api.slack.com/docs/oauth).
 You may not want a bot user at all, or may require different auth scopes, such as `users.profile:read` to access user profile information via `Slack::Web::Client#users_profile_get`.
 To obtain the non-bot access token make the following changes.